 Yes, you can though it must be for either a different project or different costs if the same project.
 You can only submit one application to a particular fund at any one time.

-If your application is complete and is unsuccessful at a grants panel you will be notified with the reasons for the declination within 2 weeks of the grants panel by email or letter.
+If your application is complete and is unsuccessful at a grants panel you will be notified with the reasons for the declination within two weeks of the grants panel by email or letter.

 You will receive an email/ letter informing you on this occasion that you have not been successful.
 Included in this will be a summary of the panellist’s comments, detailing why you have not been supported.
 You are able to apply again to the Community Foundation and do not have to wait 12 months to re-apply.